-DC police: 2 detained near National Mall after 'suspicious vehicle' spotted, 'potentially' with weapons inside
+DC police: 2 briefly detained near National Mall after 'suspicious vehicle' spotted

 Police in Washington, D.C. detained two people following reports of a suspicious vehicle near the Tidal Basin on the National Mall.

-On Saturday, the 20th anniversary of the 9/11 attacks, the Metro Police Department confirmed to Fox News they are assisting the U.S. Park Police near the Tidal Basin conducting a sweep of a suspicious vehicle and one individual has been detained.
+On Saturday, the 20th anniversary of the 9/11 attacks, the Metro Police Department confirmed to Fox News they were assisting the U.S. Park Police near the Tidal Basin conducting a sweep of a suspicious vehicle and one individual has been detained.

 OBAMA 9/11 STATEMENT: AMERICA’S BEST CITIZENS STEP FORWARD DURING NATION’S WORST MOMENTS